Dictionary » Adjective Words » Unnerving – Meaning, Definition, Synonyms and Antonyms

 2. Is “unnerving” always used negatively?

-Yes, someone’s behavior, tone, or presence can be described as unnerving if it causes discomfort or intimidation.
+Yes.
+A person’s behavior, tone, or presence can be described as unnerving if it causes discomfort, intimidation, or a sense that something is “off.”

 4. What’s the difference between “unnerving” and “scary”?

-“Scary” usually refers to direct fear, while “unnerving” suggests a subtler, more psychological discomfort.
+“Scary” often points to direct fear, while “unnerving” suggests a subtler, more psychological discomfort—sometimes before anything explicitly dangerous happens.

 5. Can something be unintentionally unnerving?

 Absolutely.
-Even unintentional actions, like awkward silence or unusual mannerisms, can be unnerving.
+Even unintentional details—like awkward silence, confusing instructions, or unusual mannerisms—can be unnerving.

 6. Is “unnerving” suitable for formal writing?